ungarscool1/llama-web/README.md

 > [!NOTE]
 > We assume you want to use [TheBloke/Llama-2-7B-Chat-GGUF](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
+> Good to know: This project is tested by using [TheBloke](https://huggingface.co/TheBloke)'s GGUF model.

 > [!NOTE]
 > On Docker or without docker, the steps are the same.